Point Dume flowers

 • price 1 of 4

 What is it?
-One of Southern California’s most beautiful beaches and a frequent Hollywood filming location due to its iconic rock face.
+One of Southern California’s most beautiful beaches and a frequent Hollywood filming location, due to its iconic rock face.

 Why go?
-If you can’t find a free space along Westward Beach Road or you’re willing to pay for parking, you’ll be rewarded with this wide and rarely crowded patch of sand and surf.
+If you can’t find a free space along Westward Beach Road and you’re willing to pay for parking, you’ll be rewarded with this wide and rarely crowded patch of sand and surf.
 As all the parking spots are only steps from the sand, Point Dume is the perfect place to pack a picnic for a beachfront meal as seals and dolphins frolic during sunset—just watch out for those hungry seagulls.

 More great things to do across the globe